ncm/nytm-spelling-bee/README.md

 the words in its list.
 Typically one should be satisfied with 20 points.

+Output is a list of seven-letter sets, like

+  $ ./puzzlegen
+  ...
+  imOprSy
+  imOprtu
+  Imopstu
+  ImoPstv

+Capital letters in output are candidates for the central letter.

 solve.sh is a simpler program that, given such a puzzle, lists words found in /usr/share/dict/words that solve the puzzle.
 An excerpt from its output for the puzzle above is,